 Day/Night Test: Ganguly hopeful, BCB set to take final call

-BCCI president Sourav Ganguly on Monday remained hopeful that Bangladesh will agree to play the first-ever Day/Night Test between the two countries, notwithstanding the neighbors' apprehension to pink ball.
+BCCI president Sourav Ganguly on Monday remained hopeful that Bangladesh will agree to play the first-ever Day/Night Test between the two countries, notwithstanding the neighbours' apprehension about facing the pink ball.
 The Test is scheduled to be held at the Eden Gardens from November 22-26.

 The final outcome of Bangladesh Cricket Board's (BCB) meeting with its senior players will be intimated to the BCCI president by late Monday evening or Tuesday morning.
 "I spoke to the BCB president (Nazmul Hassan).
 They are agreeable, they wanted to speak to the players.
 I'm sure it will be a day/night match.
 They will also officially announce it soon.
 Hopefully, by 10-10:30 pm tonight, we will get a confirmation," Ganguly told PTI.